A Comprehensive Study of Automatic Program Repair on the QuixBugs Benchmark: Acknowledgments

 \section{Acknowledgments}

-We would like to thank James Koppel for his insight and feedback on this paper.
-This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation, by Fundação para a Ciência e a Tecnologia (FCT), with the reference PTDC/CCI-COM/29300/2017.
+We thank the anonymous reviewers for their insightful comments on early draft of the paper.
+This work was supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.